 Special Projects & Research

-below.)
+The LLRC is available to assist with special needs and research projects.
 Special projects can span the creation or development of teaching materials, the production of recordings (video, audio), or the authoring of computerized tutorials, to name a few examples.
 It might also include special pedagogical applications with your students.

-to follow prescribed advice and IRB protocols regarding research.
+The LLRC strongly suggests that those interested in conducting research contact the TTU Human Research Protection Program to follow prescribed advice and IRB protocols regarding research.
 Approvals will route through CMLL Administration and will assure no steps in the preparation process have been overlooked.